 - The Merchant Hotel – A beautiful 5-star historic luxury hotel in the heart of Belfast.
 Found in a beautiful 1860 building, the hotel offers all the luxury amenities you would expect, including a restaurant, bar and lounge, spa, hot tub, and a rooftop gymnasium.

 Of course, there are lots more options in the city, at a range of price points and styles.
 We recommend you check out all the listings available in Belfast here.
-We can also recommend trying AirBnB – we used an AirBnB apartment on our first visit to the city.
+We can also recommend trying Vrbo if you’re looking for an apartment.
+We stayed in an apartment on our first visit to the city.

 Well, those were some of our favourite day trips from Belfast!
 As you can see, there’s plenty to keep you occupied.
 There’s also plenty to see and do in the city itself, and we’ve written a number of guide to help you plan your time in Belfast, and across Ireland and the UK in general.